suraj95/Spark-Practice/README.md

 	spark-shell --master local[2]

-2> To run an example code, navigate to the Spark examples folder and then python
+2> To run an example code, navigate to the respective folder (like examples/src/main/python) and run the spark-submit command (with jars and conf files if needed)

 	spark-submit pi.py

-Or you can directly type code and execute in the Spark shell
+Or you can simply use the stdin redirection with spark-shell:

+	spark-shell < PARSE_JSON.scala

 # Running Spark on Jupyter